 The views and opinions expressed on this page are those of the statement authors and do not necessarily reflect those of the German Centre for Integrative Biodiversity Research (iDiv) and of all its scientists.

-Thousands of scientists have already signed the statement, covering all EU Member States and additional 35 countries.
+Over 3,600 scientists have signed the statement, covering all EU Member States and additional 36 countries.

-Here you can read the full paper (preprint version) in...
+Here you can read the full paper in...

 What is wrong with the CAP?

 Read the 260-page Fitness Check, indicating both environmental and socioeconomic weaknesses.